DSOs in energy transition

 Fit for 55 Package I

-A new objective of 40% (increased to 45% in the RePowerEU) of renewable energy sources in the EU’s energy mix by 2030 is under negotiation.
-The EU climate, energy and transport-related legislations were revised under this package to speed up the energy transition and reach its 2030 and 2050 ambitions.
+A new target of 42.5%of renewable energy sources in the EU’s energy mix by 2030 was negotiated.
+The EU’s climate, energy and transport-related legislations were revised under this package to speed up the energy transition and reach its 2030 and 2050 ambitions.

 Fit for 55 Package II and Gas Package

-The proposed revision of the existing gas market legislation is under negotiation to promote renewable and low-carbon gases including hydrogen.
-It foresees the integration of gas DSOs into DSO Entity.
+The proposed revision of the existing gas market legislation was negotiated to promote renewable and low-carbon gases including hydrogen.
+It planned for the integration of gas and hydrogen DSOs into DSO Entity.

 May 18, 2022